Student Work Submission Requirements:

 Your child’s learning can be presented in a variety of ways.
-Student work samples can take the form of photographs, worksheets, unit tests, audio/video recordings, written work, PowerPoint presentations, etc. OLTs also monitor your child’s learning by directly accessing their progress from the different online programs offered through EBUS.
+Student work samples can take the form of photographs, worksheets, unit tests, audio/video recordings, written work, PowerPoint presentations, etc. In addition to the work submitted through Moodle, your teacher will also monitor your child’s learning by directly accessing their progress from the different online programs, including subscriptions, offered through EBUS.

 Work samples from your child must be submitted on a regular, ongoing basis throughout each reporting period.
-As a minimum guideline, 2-3 work samples per subject area are expected to be submitted each month.
-This ensures that your OLT can provide quality feedback and properly assess your child’s continued progress.
+As a minimum guideline, 4-6 quality work submissions are expected to be submitted every two weeks.
+Regular work submissions ensure that your teacher can provide quality feedback and properly assess your child’s continued progress.

 Reporting and Feedback:

 EBUS Academy reports on student progress for students in grades K-6 at six points of progress throughout the year using four different reporting formats.
 Reports are designed to be timely and responsive, providing information about students’ progress in relation to the learning standards of the curriculum.
 The reporting model is as follows: